Eager to see fall foliage in the Smoky Mountains?

 So now that we've determined the best time for fall foliage in the Smoky Mountains, let's start planning!

 Related Post: Smoky Mountains Fall: An In-Depth Guide

 A great adventure awaits you, and it's so simple that you might laugh.
 Tour Gatlinburg in the fall while viewing the brilliance and auras of mother nature's changing palettes with scenic drives through Smoky Mountain roads.

-You'll be able to cover a wide stretch of land, crisscrossing mountains, valleys and vistas, discovering a new scene at every turn.
-Follow these scenic drives in the Smoky Mountains to enjoy the daring, jolly spirit of the great US of A!
+You'll be able to cover a vast stretch of land, crisscrossing mountains, valleys, and vistas, discovering a new scene at every turn.
+Follow these Smoky Mountain scenic drives to enjoy the daring, jolly spirit of the great US of A!

 Roaring Fork Motor Nature Trail

 Driving through the Smoky Mountains is a treat for all ages.
 It's easy, beautiful, and mandatory if you're in the Smoky Mountains National Park.
 Auto-tour this one-way loop road and take historic and scenic sites from every angle.
 While cruising this route, stop at the Noah "Bud" Ogle Cabin to see the rustic structure framed in fall color.
 Then, continue along Roaring Fork Motor Nature Trail through thick, dazzling forests.